THE GREAT

 Surplus Distribution

 Once the structural surplus is generated, it must flow somewhere.
-This model decomposes the surplus across three capture channels — corporate profit, micro-enterprise income, and infrastructure rent — under three distinct scenario pathways.
+This model illustrates three scenarios of how the surplus may be distributed across three cohorts — corporate profit, micro-enterprise income, and infrastructure rent.
 Select a scenario card below the chart to highlight its distribution profile and explore how the balance of economic power shifts under each regime.

 Probability-Weighted Labor Share E[LS] ≈ 51.2%